 A STEP working group has produced a response to the UK government's consultation on the implementation of the EU's Fifth Anti-Money Laundering Directive in the jurisdiction.
 STEP’s response recognises the need to implement the legislation, but calls for it to be a done in a way which is both necessary and proportionate to the objective of the Directive.

-14 May 2019: STEP contributes to OPG guidance for financial institutions
+14 May 2019: UK - STEP contributes to OPG guidance for financial institutions

 The Office of the Public Guardian (OPG) has issued guidance advising the staff of financial services and utility companies on how to deal with customers whose decisions are taken for them under a power of attorney or deputy court order.
 The guide, written in partnership with various regulators, notes that companies' attitudes to these legal instruments are often both confusing and inconsistent.
 It aims to help regulated firms such as banks to provide a 'smoother, more uniform and straightforward' customer experience, while ensuring that safeguards against exploitation are maintained.
 STEP was invited by the OPG to join the focus group, and helped draft the guidance.

-7 March 2019: STEP committees respond to HMRC Trust Consultation
+7 March 2019: UK - STEP committees respond to HMRC Trust Consultation

 Two of STEP’s committees; the UK Technical Committee and the UK Practice Committee have produced a response to the Government’s The Taxation of Trusts: A Review consultation, which was published in 2018 and explored the principles underpinning the taxation of trusts in the UK.

-23 November 2018: STEP responds to Law Commission consultation on the electronic execution of documents
+23 November 2018: UK - STEP responds to Law Commission consultation on the electronic execution of documents

 STEP's UK Practice Committee submitted a response to the process, which covered both documents where there is a statutory requirement for a signature and deeds, as well as a technical annex with further information.

-19 October 2018: Professional Body Q&As on Cleansing published
+19 October 2018: UK - Professional Body Q&As on Cleansing published

 Following the significant changes to provisions on the cleansing of mixed funds made by the Finance (No. 2) Act 2017 STEP, along with CIOT, ICAEW and the Law Society, prepared a question and draft answer document to highlight areas of uncertainty in the legislation.
 The Q&A paper together with supporting documents, focusing on different areas of the legislation, was shared with HMRC and has now been published with their comments.
 The Q&A can be found here and links to Q&As on other Finance (No. 2) Act 2017 provisions can be found here.

-2 October 2018: FATF draft Risk Based Approach Guidance to be discussed
+2 October 2018: International - FATF draft Risk Based Approach Guidance to be discussed

 FATF's Policy Development Group will discuss draft guidance relating to the organisation's Risk Based Approach for lawyers accountants and Trust and Company Service Providers (TCSPs) this month.
 STEP played a major role in the preparation of the TCSP guidance, which is expected to be published next year alongside the other guidance documents.

-22 August 2018: STEP scrutinises impact of the General Data Protection Regulation
+22 August 2018: UK - STEP scrutinises impact of the General Data Protection Regulation

 STEP contacted the UK Department of Work and Pensions in March 2018, following queries from members, to ask whether the DWP is bound by statutory notices when it comes to making claims on an estate.
 The DWP has confirmed that it does not have any authority to dismiss the protection afforded to executors and trustees by the Trustee Act 1925, section 27.
 More information on the response can be found here.

-29 June 2018: STEP publishes advice for members on how to respond to the OECD's Mandatory Disclosure Rules (MDRs)
+29 June 2018: International - STEP publishes advice for members on how to respond to the OECD's Mandatory Disclosure Rules (MDRs)

-12 June 2018: HMRC provides updates on the future of the UK Trust Registration Service
+12 June 2018: UK - HMRC provides updates on the future of the UK Trust Registration Service

 STEP representatives attended a meeting with HM Revenue & Customs (HMRC) and HM Treasury (HMT) to discuss the current operation of the Trust Registration Service and its future following the EU's Fifth Anti-Money Laundering Directive.
 STEP's Technical Counsel has prepared a summary of the main points of the meeting which can be read in full here.

-8 June 2018: STEP submits evidence on tax avoidance involving profit fragmentation
+8 June 2018: UK - STEP submits evidence on tax avoidance involving profit fragmentation

 The STEP UK Technical Committee produced a response (PDF 360KB) to a HM Revenue & Customs (HMRC) consultation, which is intended to inform proposals for the 2018-19 Finance Bill.

-6 June 2018: STEP responds to HMRC consultation on Capital Gains Tax
+6 June 2018: UK - STEP responds to HMRC consultation on Capital Gains Tax

 STEP's UK Technical Committe has provided a response (PDF 302KB) to a HM Revenue & Customs (HMRC) consultation regarding the introduction of a requirement to pay any capital gains tax due on the disposal of residential property within 30 days of the completion of the disposal.

-1 June 2018: STEP Journal article - MDR: the story so far
+1 June 2018: International - STEP Journal article - MDR: the story so far

 In this article Simon Hodges, Director of Policy at STEP provides an overview of the debate surrounding the OECD’s incoming Mandatory Disclosure Rules.

-31 May 2018: STEP provides evidence to the UK's Treasury Sub-Committee
+31 May 2018: UK - STEP provides evidence to the UK's Treasury Sub-Committee

 As part of its inquiry into tax avoidance and evasion the UK Parliament's Treasury Sub-Committee invited interested parties to provide written evidence.
 STEP's UK Technical Committee made a submission to the process.
 The full text of STEP's response can be found here.